ExperiencersInternational/tvsetup/docs/contributing_guide.md

 * Additional radio stations EPG (contribute at https://github.com/dp247/Freeview-EPG)
 * Readable channel icons (icons must be in white only)
-* More regional BBC One channels at the 950 range

 ## Rules